aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ### **Added Protection.verifyPassword Method**
-Aspose.Cells APIs have enhanced the Protection class by introducing the verifyPassword method which allows to specify a password as an instance of String and [verifies if same password has been used to protect the Worksheet](/cells/java/verify-password-used-to-protect-the-worksheet/).
-The Protection.verifyPassword method returns true if the specified password matches with the password used to protect the given worksheet, and false if specified password does not match.
-Following piece of code uses the Protection.verifyPassword method in conjunction with Protection.isProtectedWithPassword field to detect the password protection, and verifies the password.
+Aspose.Cells APIs have enhanced the `Protection` class by introducing the `verifyPassword` method, which allows specifying a password as a `String` and verifies whether the same password has been used to protect the worksheet.
+The `Protection.verifyPassword` method returns true if the specified password matches the password used to protect the given worksheet, and false if the specified password does not match.
+The following piece of code uses the `Protection.verifyPassword` method in conjunction with the `Protection.isProtectedWithPassword` field to detect password protection and verify the password.

 Following is the simple usage scenario.